-US patient with MERS is improving: health officialsMay 5th, 2014 in Diseases, Conditions, Syndromes /
+US patient with MERS is improving: health officialsMay 5, 2014 by Kerry Sheridan in Medicine & Health / Diseases, Conditions, Syndromes

 The first US patient sickened by the dangerous Middle East respiratory virus, MERS, is doing better and no other cases have emerged, American health officials said Monday.